 The hail was pea-sized and incredibly painful.
 I hugged a tree to protect me from the wind and hail.
 I’m now officially a tree hugger.

 As soon as the hail stopped, I pushed onward as quickly as possible.
 I read that the final bit of the trail was still covered in snow and, yep, there was the snow, just around the bend from my new best evergreen friend.

 Things were muddy, wet, and cold at this point.
 I knew I was close but not sure how close.
 I walked through the snow which was actually a thick sheet of ice.
 I debated crawling across it.
-I wished I had brought my trekking poles.
+I wished I had brought my hiking poles.
 That would have been smart.

 And then, in a blink of the eye, the sky cleared and there it was, Sawtooth Lake!
 Not nearly as pretty as Alpine Lake but still pretty.
 I sat on a fallen tree and ate my sandwich and then got prepared for my long journey back to the trailhead.